It was while out sailing with his parents that Sam Meech decided he wanted to put another Olympic campaign together.

 "I hadn't really made any decisions before [the Olympics] whether I would keep sailing so I got home and had to sort all that out all of a sudden.
 It was a bit scary for a while."

-This week's World Cup regatta in Hyeres marks Meech's first competition back in the Laser since Rio and the start of his preparation for this year's pinnacle event, September's Laser world championships in Croatia.
+This week's World Cup regatta in Hyeres, France marks Meech's first competition back in the Laser since Rio and the start of his preparation for this year's pinnacle event, September's Laser world championships in Croatia.

 He is one of a small team of New Zealand sailors competing in France in the Olympic classes, with most of the rest promising youngsters looking for increased international exposure.

-Meech underwent knee surgery in December but ongoing issues delayed his return to training until the end of February.
+Meech is not expecting too much after he underwent knee surgery in December with ongoing issues delaying his return to training until the end of February.

 "It's neat being back in the boat and to have no expectations.
 I had no idea how I was going to go after five months off.
-I had never taken more than three weeks off over the last five years.
+I had never taken more than three weeks off over the last five years," he said.

-"It's hard to say [how I will go in Hyeres].
-I'm lacking a bit of feel in the boat but I seem to be going OK.
-I have built up a lot of experience over the years and hopefully that will see me
+"It's hard to say.
+I'm lacking a bit of feel in the boat but I seem to be going okay.
+I have built up a lot of experience over the years and hopefully that will see me through."

-Meech teamed up with former Olympic bronze medallist and two-time America's Cup winner Craig Monk, who Meech had met fortuitously on an international flight.
+Recently Meech teamed up with former Olympic bronze medallist and two-time America's Cup winner Craig Monk in the Star Sailing League finals event in the Bahamas.

 "We started terribly.
 I managed to break pretty much everything on the boat and on the first day we managed to capsize.
-And Star's never capsize.
+And Stars never capsize.
 It was bad.
-We improved every day and on the last day we were leading both races and finished 16th overall which, considering the start, was really good.
+We improved every day and on the last day we were leading both races and finished 16th overall which, considering the start, was really good," Meech said.

 "I have spent hours and hours in the Laser so I think sailing other classes and with other people is something I want to do more of in the next few years.
 There's so much you can learn from other people."